2008 Texas vs. Texas Tech football game: Aftermath

-Texas Tech's victory raised its record of 9–0, while Texas' loss dropped it to a record of 8–1.
+Texas Tech's victory raised its record to 9–0, while Texas' loss dropped it to a record of 8–1.
 The following Monday, the polls reflected the game's outcome and Texas Tech rose from 6th to 2nd in the AP Poll, 5th to 3rd in the Coaches Poll, and 7th to 2nd in the BCS rankings while Texas dropped from 1st in all three polls to 5th in the AP, 7th in the Coaches, and 4th in the BCS rankings.

 Legacy

 The game was named ESPN Classic's game of the week.
 In 2010, Stewart Mandel named the game as his Moment of the Year for the 2008 season.
 In 2009, Michael Crabtree's last second catch was named as the 2nd most memorable moment in Big 12 Conference history by ESPN, with the San Antonio Express-News listing it in its top 12.
 Following the season, the Los Angeles Times listed the game as one of the top 10 moments of the season.

 Following the end of the Bowl Championship Series to transition into the College Football Playoff, Yahoo!
 Sports listed the game as one of the top 50 moments in the entire 15 year era.
 Sporting News ranked the game as 7th in their top 10 moments in the BCS era.
 The notable nature of the game also earned a profile in the National Football Foundation's This Week In College Football History series.
 In 2014, the NFL Network listed the game as one of the best 10 games in the 2000s.